GipsyPotter/PTNK/README.md

 This is a directory of all the IT related things that we do at TN3.

+Update 19/11/22: We've mostly completed both arrays and loop exercises.
+But lookout for mistakes , if you find any, please let us know!!

 ## Resources

 Documents and class work [nangkhieutin](http://nangkhieutin.com/)